mattGoodhart/arcadeCollector/README.md

 ## Credits
 All game media and data linked from the Arcade Game Database: http://adb.arcadeitalia.net

+## Requirements
+Minimum requirements to build and run:
+- iOS 12.1
+- Xcode 10.1
+- Swift 4.2

 ## Status
 App is in Beta, using placeholder assets